-Marketing communications must not mislead by omitting significant limitations and qualifications.
+Marketing communications must state significant limitations and qualifications.
 Qualifications may clarify but must not contradict the claims that they qualify.

 Marketers should ensure that claims - particularly those that feature prominently in marketing communications - are either:

 - worded to reflect in full the point that the marketer wishes to make about the product, service or promotion; or - suitably qualified with additional information to ensure that consumers are not likely to be misled.